MINNEAPOLIS — Election Day is coming up quick.

-Because of COVID-19, there is no witness requirement for registered voters for the state primary.
+Because of COVID-19, there is no witness requirement for registered voters for the general election.
 If you're not registered to vote, you will need a witness to indicate proof of residence.

 Once your absentee ballot is submitted, you can track its status online.

 Not sure if you're eligible to vote?
 In Minnesota, you must:

 - Be at least 18 years old on Election Day

 - Have resided in Minnesota for 20 days immediately preceding Election Day